 Here are some of the best ways to find free fill dirt and what you need to do before you haul it home.

 Visit Construction Sites

-If you see a basement being dug for a new home or an inground pool being installed, there's a good bet they're going to have a bunch of dirt to haul off when they're done (and they're probably expecting to have to pay to dump it).
-Stop and ask if you can have it, and they'll probably say yes, and even deliver it to your home for free if they don't already have plans to redistribute or resell the dirt.
+If you see a basement being dug for a new home or an in-ground pool being installed, there's a good bet they're going to have a bunch of dirt to haul off when they're done (and they're probably expecting to pay to dump it).
+Stop and ask if you can have it, and they might say yes and even deliver it to your home for free if they don't already have plans to redistribute or resell the dirt.

 Befriend a Farmer

 Manure is a great amendment for your garden soil, and it's readily available.
 Jump on Craigslist or Freecycle, and you'll find lots of ads for free horse or chicken manure.
 Just know that you'll need to compost it before you can use it in your garden.
 Want something you can use right away?
 Then, look for rabbit manure.
 It doesn't have to be composted first.